AlmirPaulo/Mobile_Home_Server_DevTool/README.md

         pip install -r requirements.txt

+If you have choosen to skip step 3, paste just the second command, obviously.

-> If you have pipenv installed you can of course use the pipenv way of install the requirements instead of steps 4 and 5.
+> If you have pipenv installed you can, of course, use the pipenv way of install the requirements instead of steps 4 and 5.

 5. Paste this line on your .bashrc.
 If you have not a .bashrc file, create it.
 The following line just create an alias.
 You can do this with a text editor like "nano" or "vim", or just use "touch" and "echo" commands.